fastframe/utility-simplecache/README.md

 # FastFrame SimpleCache Utilities

-Provides `Null` and `Memory` based SimpleCache implementations.
+Provides `Blackhole` and `Memory` based SimpleCache implementations.

-- `Null` is useful for when you don't care about caching, but need to provide an instance.
+- `Blackhole` is useful for when you don't care about caching, but need to provide an instance.
 - `Memory` is useful during tests when you need a cache but not a full caching system.

 ## Installation